remotesynth/ragequit-tips/contribute.md

 ### Modifying Existing Pages

-Every existing page within the resources section has an "edit this page" link.
+Every existing page within the resources section has an "edit this page" link at the bottom.
 Clicking this button will take you to the CMS to edit the contents of that specific page.
 If you are not already authenticated with GitHub as shown above, you will need to do so at this time.

 Once you have made your edits, you will need to click the "save" button in the upper-left hand corner of the page.